 The toolkits below are designed to be a good first step to get you started, but your greatest resources in organizing will be the folks in your own community—friends, family, colleagues, and other volunteers.

-With races all over the country being decided by the slimmest of margins, we can't leave any votes on the table, especially those of the people we know.
+When races all over the country are being decided by just the slimmest of margins, we can't leave any votes on the table, especially those of the people we know.
 Use this activity to identify and reach out to those in your network that need to hear from you the most.

 Civic Power Pack

 A step-by-step guide to finding something constructive to do instead of getting caught up in the national political distractions from Washington.